Fluxonium as a control qubit for bosonic quantum information: Half flux characterization

 \subsection{Device B half-flux characterization}

 In this section, we discuss the characterization of device B at half flux, which requires different methods from those used for device A. Due to a nearby spurious mode, the storage mode of device B couples more strongly to the transmission line than intended, resulting in a reduced lifetime for the storage mode.
 Consequently, displacement calibration via selective measurement is not feasible, as it relies on a sufficiently long storage mode lifetime.
-Instead, we calibrate the displacement by measuring the AC Stark shift induced on the qubit.
+Instead, we calibrated the displacement by measuring the AC Stark shift induced on the qubit.
 In Fig.~\ref{fig:supplement_device1_characterization}(a), we show the pulse sequence used for this measurement.
-Unlike the pulse sequence shown in Fig.~\ref{fig:supplement_device2_alpha_calibration}(c), here we use two overlapping \SI{10}{\micro\second} pulses to simultaneously populate the storage mode and perform qubit spectroscopy.
-The storage drive is applied on resonance with the resonator frequency corresponding to the qubit in the $\ket{g}$ state.
-We sweep over a range of low powers for the storage drive to extract the AC Stark shift induced on the qubit.
-Although not explicitly shown in the pulse sequence, we apply a measurement cooling pulse prior to driving the storage mode on resonance with its $\ket{g}$ peak.
+Unlike the pulse sequence shown in Fig.~\ref{fig:supplement_device2_alpha_calibration}(c), we used two overlapping \SI{10}{\micro\second} pulses to simultaneously populate the storage mode and perform qubit spectroscopy.
+The storage drive was applied on resonance with the resonator frequency corresponding to the qubit in the $\ket{g}$ state.
+We swept over a range of low powers for the storage drive to extract the AC Stark shift induced on the qubit.
+Although not explicitly shown in the pulse sequence, we applied a cooling measurement prior to driving the storage mode on resonance with its $\ket{g}$ peak.
 Therefore, one can safely assume

 where $\bar{n}$ denotes the total mean photon number in the storage mode, while $\bar{n}_g\ (\bar{n}_e)$ refers to the mean photon number when the qubit is in the ground (excited) state.